 As for bringing the larger family together, all our new-found technology skills can help with that.
 Zoom everyone in and pop them up on your TV with an HDMI cord from Knobe's Radio Shack (still open for safe shopping).
 But sometimes, it’s about the simplest and easiest of gestures.
 A simple phone call to your grandparents could go a long way.
 Or show them how much you really care by creating posters, standing in their lawn, and telling them to visit the window.

 If I take away only one thing from the COVID-19 Pandemic, it’s the incredible power and unparalleled beauty of this community.
 Jackson and Teton County find ways to support each other, even when everything is pulling us apart.
 The Community Easter Egg Hunt put on by the Jackson Hole Chamber and Wells Fargo has been cancelled, but they shifted their focus to highlighting other ways to find community for the holidays.
-St. John’s has arranged a #LoveHunt, and many families are planning on decorating paper Easter eggs and placing them in windows for drivers-by to find.
+With so many of our community vaccinated, we encourage you to find ways to safely interact with those who haven’t had much interaction.
+And always support local businesses whenever able!

 April Showers and May Flowers

 The melting of trails, the beauty of a bird’s song, sunshine rays seeping through windows after 6 PM.
 Sometimes the changing of the seasons is all you need to celebrate these holidays.
-With a 65 degree day this Thursday, it’s here!
 The family can still hit the pathways, trails, and mountains if they do so safely.
 Bridger-Teton National Forest and the Gros Ventre area remain open to those who agree to use the land with social distancing in mind.
 Bike and walking paths in town and in surrounding neighborhoods offer a more immediate bridge to the outdoors, and many feature artwork and words of encouragement at this time.

 If you’re just here for the food… we have that in common.
 I’d like to see COVID try to keep a foodie from a delicious Easter brunch with a baked ham.
 Many restaurants are still open for takeout on Easter Sunday, and Streetfood at the Stagecoach in Wilson and Butter in Victor are offering a full-on brunch for pick-up.
 And Persephone has desert covered - Bunny Cookie Decorating Kits for order!